Umówilem sie z nia na dziewiata

 Stanislaw Josef Brzeski was born April 21st 1918 in the village of Lipnik, in eastern Poland, to parents Franciszek and Maria.
 I have no idea whether Stanislaw was from a military family, but in 1932 aged about 15 he joined the Infantry NCO school for minors at Nisko.
 After graduating in 1935, he was assigned to the 77th Infantry Regiment in Lida.
 In 1936 he volunteered for pilot training, and completed glider training in Ustianowa, a basic flight course with the 5th Air Regiment, and a fighter pilot course at the Flying School of Gunnery and Bombardment in Grudziadz.
 He would complete his basic flying training with the 5th Air Regiment and went on to advanced pilot training.
 By November 23rd 1937 he was a fully fledged pilot; such was his prowess that in 1938 he was a member of the 5th Air Regiment team in the Polish Fighter Air Force Contest at Torun, winning 1st place.
 I’ve no idea if a dashing young fighter pilot in Poland watched that 1937 musical comedy, or whether he’d found love by then, but he had more pressing duties.
 Hitlers Nazi Germany was on the rise, Stalins Russia was mobilised, and war was about to arrive.
 Stanislaw was by now a pilot with the 152nd Fighter Escadrille.

 In his free time, he attended a preparatory course for the final exams, but the beginning of the war made it impossible for him to complete.
 On September 1st, 1939, the German army invaded Poland, the official start of World War II.
 With the 80th anniversary of the invasion upon us, it’s important to remember the Polish efforts to resist the German & Russian assault.
 152 Squadron was in Szpondów and was part of the Modlin Army and immediately involved in fighting the invasion forces in the defence of Warsaw against the Luftwaffe.
 On September 3rd the army was ordered to destroy a German observation balloon, which commanded artillery fire (firing caused significant losses in the troops of the Mazovian Cavalry Brigade).
 Because many pilots wanted to be involved in the operation, the squadron commander apparently ordered a drawing of lots: Stanislaw won.
 He took off and over the town of Grudsk encountered a balloon protected by three Messerschmitts.
 He destroyed it undetected, and safely returned to his base.
 The next day he took part in bomber escorts with the 41st Reconnaissance Squadron.
 On the way back, together with 2nd lieutenant Bury-Burzymski, he saw and attacked another observation balloon.
 Despite heavy defences he engaged the target but Stanislaws aircraft was hit in a fuel tank, the leaking fuel forcing him to land.
-He landed in a field near Ciechnowa.
+He landed in a field near Ciechnowa, apparently making his escape by bicycle!

 On September 9th, he was over Lublin flying against German Heinkels of unit KG1.
 The Poles heavily damaged one plane, which crashed on the German side of the front.
 On September 17th, on the first day of Soviet intervention, Stanislaw evacuated with his squadron to Romania – he crossed the border at night on 18th September.
 Then, probably from Yugoslavia, he sailed to France – arriving there on November 19th.
 The evacuated Polish forces took some time to reorganise, but on assignment by the Free French, on May 18th 1940, he was directed to the Groupe de Chasse II /1, commanded by Capt.
 Franciszek Jastrzębski.
 From May 20 to June 22, he took part in combat flights on Bloch MB-152s, however he did not win any air victories.
 On June 23rd, as France fell, he reached Port-Vendres and sailed to Oran, Morocco.
 From there, he was evacuated through Casablanca to Gibraltar and then to Britain.
 It was suggested that Stanislaw ‘walked to France’ but this clarifies the story.
 A brilliant, far more detailed account of Polish Airforce operations in the first days of the German invasion, created by Grzegorz Mazurowski, including actions by Stanislaw, is included here: “Condors from Wilno”